Do you want to disable the search feature in WordPress?

 Method 2.
 Disable Search in WordPress with Code

-This method requires you to add code to your site’s WordPress core files.
+This method requires you to add custom code to your site’s WordPress core files.
 If you haven’t done this before, then take a look at our guide on how to add code snippets in WordPress.

 Normally, we don’t recommend editing your WordPress files directly, as even small things can break your site.
 However, we will be using WPCode, which is the safest and easiest way to add code to your WordPress site.